 It helps here to identify a crystal clear level of improvement that you’d like to see.
 For example, if a member of your sales team is only selling to five clients a month and you’d like to see them selling to fifteen, clearly state that as an area of improvement.

 You can then tap into these improvement checkpoints at each review moving forward.
-According to one study, 98% of employees said that receiving regular feedback is a good thing.
+According to one study, 98% of employees said that receiving regular employee feedback is a good thing.

 If you’re not already, you should be putting in place regular reviews with your employees where you can deliver feedback and they can share any struggles or challenges they are facing.